How can I remove my card information from a website?

 How to remove card information from an online site

 In case you have concerns about your card information being compromised and don’t have the option of checking out as a guest, you can complete your purchase and then remove your card information from the website.
-You should be able to do this by going to your account on the website and looking up your payment information.
-From there, you should be able to remove or delete the card information you provided earlier for your transaction.
+You should be able to do this with the following general steps:

-While this process seems simple enough, be aware that some merchants make it deliberately difficult for you to effectively exercise this option.
+While the process to remove your card information from a site or keep it off the site entirely seems simple enough, some merchants make it deliberately difficult for you to exercise this option, going against PCI SSC recommendations.

 One way they do this is by designing their sites to utilize dark patterns that subvert your choices.
 For example, according to the Federal Trade Commission, dark patterns incorporate design elements that: